GREsau/schemars/docs/2-implementing.md

 fn json_schema(gen: &mut gen::SchemaGenerator) -> Schema;
 ```

 This function creates the JSON schema itself.
 The `gen` argument can be used to check the schema generation settings, or to get schemas for other types.
-If you do need schemas for other types, you should call the `gen.subschema_for::<T>()` method instead of `<T>::json_schema(gen)`, as `subschema_for` can add `T`'s schema to the root schema's `definitions` so that it does not need to be duplicated when used more than once.
+If you do need schemas for other types, you should call the `gen.subschema_for::<T>()` method instead of `<T>::json_schema(gen)`, as `subschema_for` can add `T`'s schema to the root schema's `$defs` so that it does not need to be duplicated when used more than once.

 `json_schema` should not return a `$ref` schema.